Fancy Something Differnt? – Try These 4 Unusual Tomato Varieties This Year

 I give this variety a 10 for ease of growing!

 If you want to know more about growing tomatoes from seed, you can read our complete tomato growing guide.
+We also answer the most common questions about growing tomato plants in the UK on our FAQ page.

 I hope I could convince you to try out some unusual tomato varieties.
 They are so worth it.
 Happy Growing!